So, you want to learn how to set up a WordPress site.

-If not, you might have to buy it at an auction, or try a different one — it’s entirely up to you.
+If not, you might have to buy it at an auction, or try a different one — it’s completely up to you.

 Choosing A Host

-Okay, so you’ve secured a home address for your very own website — good job!
+Okay, so you’ve secured a home address for your very own website.

 The next thing we need to do is to get someone to host your site on a web server.

-For this, we have two recommendations for you, depending on your budget.
+For this, I have two recommendations for you, depending on your budget.

-If you have a bit of money to spare, we suggest jumping straight into managed WordPress hosting with WPengine.
+If you have a bit of money to spare, I suggest jumping straight into managed WordPress hosting with WPengine.

-We’ve been with them since we launched, and have no plans on changing anytime soon.
+I’ve been using them since Eventure Club’s launch, and I got no plans of changing anytime soon.

 • They will take complete care of all security and maintenance of your WordPress site.

-- They’ll also make sure everything is up to date, and that regular backups of your site are created.
+• They’ll make sure everything is up to date, and that regular backups of your site are created.

 • You won’t have to worry about the highly-technical stuff at all (unless you want to, of course).

-They also offer a high-speed CDN (content delivery network) upgrade, and free SSL certificates for every WordPress install.
+They also offer CDN upgrades (which speed up your sites), and free SSL certificates for every WordPress install.

-If you already have money to invest in your website, we suggest going with them.
+If you already have some money to invest in your website, I suggest choosing them.

 Remember, you get what you pay for, and quality hosting is important.

-That being said, if your funds are low at the moment, we have to look at some cheaper options.
+With that being said, if your funds are low at the moment, we’ll have to look at some cheaper options.

-In that case, I recommend starting with Bluehost’s shared hosting plan.
+In that case, I recommend going with Bluehost’s shared hosting plan.

 Like WPengine, Bluehost offers 1-click installs of WordPress, and their interface is built to support the platform.

-There’s a reason why they’re one of the top recommended hosts by the WordPress team themselves:
+There’s a reason why they’re one of the top recommended hosts by the actual team behind WordPress.

 They are the best pick for beginners with a smaller budget.

-With that being said, you’ll have to contend with a somewhat inconsistent page speed now and again, since you’re sharing the server with a good deal of other users (that’s why it’s so cheap).
+This is because you’re sharing the Bluehost server with a good deal of other users (hence why it’s so cheap).

-Keep in mind, though, that unlike your domain name, you can change your host at any time in the future.
+Keep in mind that, unlike your domain name, you can change your host at any time in the future.